Restoration Strategies Science Plan

 Development of Operational Guidance for Flow Equalization Basins and Stormwater Treatment Area Regional Operation Plans

-Description/ObjectiveDevelop tools and methods to support operational guidance and regional operation plans to optimize Flow Equalization Basins (FEBs) and Stormwater Treatment Areas (STAs) to achieve the Water Quality Based Effluent Limits for Total Phosphorus (TP).
+Management of water flow into the STAs is critical to maintain Stormwater Treatment Areas (STAs) to achieve their objective.
+This study developed tools and methods to support regional operation plans and guidance to optimize the use of Flow Equalization Basins (FEBs) and distribution of flow to the STAs to achieve the Water Quality Based Effluent Limits for Total Phosphorus (TP).

 - Evaluate relevant information on STAs and conduct field tests to evaluate hydraulics and water quality.